 7,000 Reasons This Teen’s Determination Paid Off

-In honor of National Volunteer Week, April 6-12, USA Weekend and Points of Light are recongizing the 2013 Make A Difference Day honorees, who will be celebrated in Washington, D.C., on April 10.
+In honor of National Volunteer Week, April 6-12, USA Weekend and Points of Light are recognizing the 2013 Make A Difference Day honorees, who will be celebrated in Washington, D.C., on April 10.
 Here we tell the story of a New Jersey teen determined to help homeless families in his community.

 Elijah Rodriguez confronted the devastating effects of Hurricane Sandy every day as a junior at Christian Brothers Academy in Lincroft, N.J.
 A year after the storm, friends and classmates still couldn’t go home, because they had no homes to go to.